GoDaddy Web Hosting Review 2017

 GoDaddy currently only offers two reseller hosting accounts, the Basic plan which supports up to 25 clients, and the Pro plan which is unlimited.
 The main advantage of these programs is that GoDaddy provides a ready-made website with all of their products and services pre-populated on an ecommerce platform with credit card processing features included.
 You can change the prices to whatever you prefer to charge your clients, and GoDaddy discounts their retail product line 20% to 40% to give small businesses a profit margin to work with.
 You don't need to allocate disk space or set up accounts using WHMCS, and there is no Enom license provided.
-Rather, you simply choose your resale price for GoDaddy's web hosting, cloud hosting, dedicated servers, VPS plans, and domain registration services, then focus on sales, marketing, and rebranding the design of your store.
+Rather, you simply choose your resale price for GoDaddy's web hosting and domain registration services and then focus on sales, marketing, and rebranding the design of your store.
 This can be an interesting option for web design firms, small businesses, independent web professionals, freelancers, social media marketers, etc. to provide additional web services to clients.

 Reseller Hosting – Basic: 25 customers maximum, 20% discount on products & services, white-label store, and sales reports